squiggle-lang/squiggle-lang.org/tutorial/index.md

 Statements within a `do` expression must be ended with a semicolon.
 There is no automatic semicolon insertion, like JavaScript.

+## Match-expression

+Overall structure looks like:

+    match (V) {
+      case P1 => X1
+      case P2 => X2
+      case P3 => X3
+    }

+The inidividual pieces look like this:

+    [p1, p2, p3]

+Matches an array of size 3 and binds the three patterns inside.

+    {a, b, "c": p1}

+Matches an object with at least the properties "a", "b", and "c", applying the p1 pattern to the value at "c".

+    x

+Just a plain variable name.
+Always passes and is bound with the value at its position in the pattern.

+    _x
+    _

+Technically also just a variable name pattern, but used to ignore values.

+    "hello"
+    342
+    true
+    false
+    undefined
+    null

+Assert the value at that position in the pattern is equal to that.

 # Predefined functions